TurnerLopezJuanPablo/Macabi-Deportes-Front/README.md

 Macabi has sports, each with its own category where different members are registered.
 In each category, dates and attendance of each member can be managed for better tracking of each student.

 > [!TIP]
->  **See the documentation here: [Manual de Usuario - Macabi Asistencias.pdf](https://github.com/TurnerLopezJuanPablo/Macabi-Deportes-Front/blob/main/Manual%20de%20Usuario%20-%20Macabi%20Asistencias.pdf).
+>  **See the User manual here: [Manual de Usuario - Macabi Asistencias.pdf](https://github.com/TurnerLopezJuanPablo/Macabi-Deportes-Front/blob/main/Manual%20de%20Usuario%20-%20Macabi%20Asistencias.pdf).
 (Only spanish)**

 > [!IMPORTANT]
 > The app supports all types and sizes of screens, meaning it is responsive.